zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/xml/xml-adb.md

 *Estimated Lab Time:* 15 Minutes

-Watch the video below for an overview of Lab 7: XML [](youtube:rczR5ezf1jw)
+Watch the video below for an overview of the XML lab [](youtube:rczR5ezf1jw)

 ### Prerequisites